Skip to content

 403 ForbiddenKey is valid but lacks permission for this resource

-The Dashboard API powers the PacSpace dashboard and is authenticated with JWT bearer tokens.
-Use this API to manage your account, API keys, billing, contracts, and webhooks.
+The Dashboard API powers the PacSpace dashboard and is authenticated with httpOnly session cookies.
+Use this API to manage your account, API keys, billing, environments, and webhooks.
+Unsafe cookie-authenticated mutations also send X-Pacspace-CSRF: 1.

 bash